yrnkrn/zapcc/README.md

 * Windows using Visual C++ or mingw-w64
 * On MacOS using clang

-zapcc was thoroughly tested on Linux x64 targetting Linux x64 and minimally on Windows targetting mingw-w64.
+zapcc was thoroughly tested on Linux x64 targetting Linux x64 and minimally on Windows targetting mingw-w64, 32 or 64 bits.
 Rest are experimental, please share your experience.

 ### How zapcc is different from precompiled headers?